loscrossos/lib_compileguides/compile_opencv_python.md

 # opencv-python

+Compilation of opencv-python is straight forward.

+**update 2025.10:**
-Compilation of opencv-python is straight forward. currently you only need to pre-merge a PR that enables pyton 3.13+ compatibility. here on windows for python 3.13
+currently you only need to pre-merge a PR that enables pyton 3.13+ compatibility. here on windows for python 3.13

 see: https://github.com/opencv/opencv-python/pull/1142